 Member Since: 2021

 Kent McGuire is the Program Director of Education at The William and Flora Hewlett Foundation.
-He leads the investments of our teaching and learning and open educational resources strategies, with a focus on helping all students succeed in college, work and civic life.
+He leads the investments of their teaching and learning and open educational resources strategies, with a focus on helping all students succeed in college, work and civic life.

 Previously, Kent was the President and CEO of the Southern Education Foundation, an organization committed to advancing public education in the American South, with a focus on equity and excellence.
 Prior to that, he served as the Dean of the College of Education at Temple University and was a tenured professor in the Department of Educational Leadership and Policy Studies.